Raqs sharqi: Respectability in Egypt

-Egyptians do not consider it a respectable profession, despite attempts by several groups to change the perception, and despite the fact that most Egyptians nevertheless continue to employ native Egyptian dancers for wedding receptions and other celebratory events.
-Many belly dancers performing for tourists in nightclubs today are foreigners, mostly from Europe, particularly Russia since local dancers today face many restrictions and the government have them licensed.
+Generally, Egyptians do not consider Raks Sharki to be a respectable profession. but many Egyptians continue to employ native Egyptian dancers for special events.
+Strict moral laws prevent a lot of local Egyptian dancers from performing in public spaces so many dancers performing for tourists in nightclubs today are foreigners.

 Belly dancers in Egypt have restrictions placed on their costume and movements.
-No floor work is permitted like in the past, and their midriff must be covered, though many Egyptian nightclubs don't necessarily follow the government guidelines.
+Most notably, no floor work is permitted and the dancer's midriff must be covered.
+However, many Egyptian nightclubs don't necessarily follow the government guidelines.

 In 2009, a plan to establish a state institute to train belly dancers in Egypt came under heavy fire as it "seriously challenges the Egyptian society's traditions and glaringly violates the constitution", said Farid Esmail a member of the parliament, a thing that was widely viewed by many Egyptian celebrities and dancers as hate against Egyptian arts.

-According to some, the dance form that today many call belly dance is extremely old and traces of it can be found up to 6,000 years ago, in some pagan societies who used to worship a feminine deity, to celebrate women's fertility as something magic.